Strike - looking for Australia's earliest workers' film

 A truly excellent program was put forward at the Lyceum on Saturday before two audiences that night, filling the capacious house of entertainment to its doors....
 [The program] led up to the star picture of the evening which was set in a New South Wales coal mine and gave some vivid glimpses of life "down, down, down in the mine below."
 There was the usual romance of love woven into some thrilling scenery, including an explosion, a fight for life in the flooded mine, and a fatal fall over a grim precipice.

 The story appears to have revolved around a villainous foreigner and adventurer by the name of Von Hoeke.
 He arrives in a town and charms a young woman named Mabel, the daughter of the local coal mine owner.
 Another young man by the name of Jack - a coal miner - also has eyes on Mabel.
 Von Hoeke courts her in order to gain access to the family's house and steal money from her father.
 In the film, Von Hoeke is about to marry the deluded girl when his deserted wife arrives on the scene and exposes him as a fraud.
 In revenge, Von Hoeke goes to the mine and, whilst underground, induces the miners to go out on strike.
 He then forcibly abducts Mabel and imprisons her in an old mine shaft.
-An explosion then occurs at the coal face and, as a result, the mine is flooded, trapping Mabel.
+An explosion occurs at the coal face and, as a result, the mine is flooded, trapping Mabel.
 The hero, Jack, arrives in time to save her from the flooding waters.
 Von Hoeke tries to escape, but Jack tackles him and, in a cliff-top struggle, Von Hoeke falls to his death.
 Jack and the girl are happily united.[28]

-The cast included script writer Casper Middleton and Roland Conway, both of whom had worked on Young’s Gambler’s Gold.
+The cast included script writer Casper Middleton and Roland Conway, both of whom had previously worked on Young’s Gambler’s Gold.
 Strike was Conway’s third film.
 He went on to star in a number of Australian silent features, including The Woman Suffers (1918), Robbery Under Arms (1920) and The Romance of Runnibede (1928).

-The precise location of the filming is not known, but was likely in its northern suburbs of Wollongong, which had the highest density of mining operations and easy access to nearby villages.
+The precise location of the filming is not known, but was likely in the northern suburbs of Wollongong, which had the highest density of mining operations and easy access to nearby villages.
 During shooting Middleton and Conway were the victims of an accident.
 The incident was reported in the Sydney newspaper the Referee, on 17 January 1912, as follows:

 To secure a picture for their forthcoming production of 'Strike' the principal actors of the Australian Film Company Limited, journeyed to a coal mine on the South Coast last week.
 Messrs.
 Caspar Middleton and Roland Conway were the victims of an accident.
 While struggling on a truck at the mouth of the tunnel the lashings gave way, and both were precipitated into the sloping shaft.
 Fortunately the two actors escaped with a severe shaking.